Hrunalaug Natural Hot Pool in South Iceland - the path leading to the pool

 And even the rocks in the pool had been rearranged.
 These rocks were stacked by the great-grandfather and grandfather of the owners of Hrunalaug and should never be tampered with.

-The pool is their private property, and they graciously allow us to enjoy it with them.
-But there are so many visitors to the pool that they cannot even enjoy soaking in peace in their pool themselves any longer.
+But there were so many visitors to the pool that they couldn't even enjoy soaking in peace in their pool themselves any longer.

-The latest news I read about Hrunalaug was during COVID-19 in May 2020, after the restrictions had been lifted in Iceland.
 One night the owners of Hrunalaug, who live at Ás farm, woke up to see their precious hot pool in this condition: Mbl. - Hrunalaug!

 The article is in Icelandic, but the photos speak for themselves.

-And they have decided to close the pool at night (from 10 pm) and have a guard by the pool at night.
+Since this incident, the owners of Hrunalaug decided to close the pool at night (from 10 pm) and have a guard by the pool at night.

 Hrunalaug Natural Hot Pool in South Iceland - the path leading to the poolThe path leading to Hrunalaug pool